 Process

 Request for Generating Facility phasing can be initiated at any time.
 The request should always contain an updated Attachment 1 to the Generating Facility’s Interconnection Request.
-The form requires information including Generating Facility size, commercial operation date, deliverability status, and other interconnection information.
+The form requires information including Generating Facility size, Commercial Operation Date (“COD”), deliverability status, and other interconnection information.
 The Interconnection Customer requesting phasing would reflect the phasing in the schedule section of the form as follows, as an example: